ltrgoddard/thesis/temp.markdown

 words’, but not in the strictly acontextual manner of I.A.
-Richards and without Leavis’s overarching emphasis on quality and literary ‘standards’ (though this may simply be because all three commentaries consider poems of which Prynne approves).[^158] This helps to explain the interest shown in the *TLS* letter in Shelley’s innovative use of
+Richards and without Leavis’s overarching emphasis on quality and literary ‘standards’ (though this may simply be because all three commentaries consider poems of which Prynne approves).[^161] This helps to explain the interest shown in the *TLS* letter in Shelley’s innovative use of
 metaphor: Prynne is concerned with what Shelley’s language actually does, not with what it *should* do.

-In order to show that this attitude has persisted more or less intact throughout Prynne’s mature career, it will be necessary to bring things full circle and to return to the late poetry of Wallace Stevens with which ‘The Elegiac World’ began.
-In a recent prose pamphlet, *Concepts and Conception in Poetry* (2014), Prynne offers a close reading of Stevens’ ‘Prologues to What is Possible’, first published in 1952 in the same issue of *The Hudson Review* as ‘The World as Meditation’.[^159] In the course of his reading, Prynne repeatedly emphasises the autonomy that the poem achieves through eschewing recognisable exterior
+In order to show that this attitude has persisted more or less intact throughout Prynne’s mature career, it is necessary to bring things full circle and to return to the late poetry of Wallace Stevens with which ‘The Elegiac World’ began.
+In a recent prose pamphlet, *Concepts and Conception in Poetry* (2014), Prynne offers a close reading of Stevens’ ‘Prologues to What is Possible’, first published in 1952 in the same issue of *The Hudson Review* as ‘The World as Meditation’.[^162] In the course of his reading, Prynne repeatedly emphasises the autonomy that the poem achieves through eschewing recognisable exterior reference:
-reference: ‘the development of this poem has been set up to seem to give the poem itself its own autonomy, its opportunity to nominate and follow its own logic, or logics, in which the mariner once notionally in charge merges into the compound vehicle of these flights of resemblance and imagery’.[^160] Having referred directly to ‘the English Romantic poets, exemplary to Stevens’, Prynne seems to raise exactly the metaphorical process which he earlier attributed to Shelley, ‘the outreach of metaphor from the *tenor* (source domain) of a reference-base to the
+‘the development of this poem has been set up to seem to give the poem itself its own autonomy, its opportunity to nominate and follow its own logic, or logics, in which the mariner once notionally in charge merges into the compound vehicle of these flights of resemblance and imagery’.[^163] Having referred directly to ‘the English Romantic poets, exemplary to Stevens’, Prynne seems to raise exactly the metaphorical process which he earlier attributed to Shelley, ‘the outreach of metaphor from the *tenor* (source domain) of a reference-base to the